 Northwestern Medicine Builds Machine-Learning Model To Identify Patients With Heart Failure

-Scientists and physicians create a custom tool within the Epic electronic health record to preemptively find patients with heart failure, expediting assessment and treatment.
+Scientists and physicians create a custom tool in Epic to help predict which patients may have advanced heart failure.

-One of the greatest strengths of healthcare software as ubiquitous as Epic’s electronic health record (EHR) is that it can amass so much data.
-In fact, the company estimates that hospitals using its software hold the medical records of more than half of all patients in the U.S. But with such a high volume of information held in one system, a common question facing today’s healthcare experts is how that data can be more efficiently leveraged to advance patient care.
+Hospitals using Epic’s electronic health record software hold the medical records of more than 280 million patients across the U.S. With so much information in one place, a common question facing today’s healthcare experts is how that data can be used to advance patient care.

-For a team of scientists and physicians at Northwestern Medicine Bluhm Cardiovascular Institute, the answer to this question involved a form of artificial intelligence.
-In the fall of 2020, they began creating a custom machine-learning model within the Epic EHR that could sort through millions of patient records to make predictions about whether a patient could have heart failure, which currently impacts more than 6 million people in the United States.*
+For a team of scientists and physicians at Northwestern Medicine Bluhm Cardiovascular Institute, the answer to this question involves a form of artificial intelligence (AI).
+In the fall of 2020, they began creating a custom augmented intelligence-enabled workflow that embedded the output of a machine-learning model in Epic.
+The model sorts through millions of patient records to make predictions about whether a patient has heart failure — which currently impacts more than 6 million people in the United States* — and more specifically whether that patient is progressing to advanced heart failure.

 Prioritizing Patients

-Built using Epic’s cloud-computing platform, the tool integrates three existing peer-reviewed models into an ensemble model, combining algorithms to analyze data.
-Working within an existing patient population and a clear set of biomarkers, such as lab results, diagnostics and medications, the tool preemptively identifies and classifies patients in different stages of heart failure.
-Manually sorting through such an enormous dataset to accomplish the same task would have been impossible for clinicians.
+An ensemble machine-learning model uses features from three existing peer-reviewed heart failure risk scores as well as input from the clinical team.
+By examining factors such as lab results, symptoms and medications, the model identifies and classifies patients in different stages of heart failure.
+Manually sorting through such an enormous dataset to accomplish the same task would be impossible for clinicians.

 Enhancing Workflows

-One of the most integral elements of this model is its built-in transparency, which allows Northwestern Medicine to use a computer-driven technology without overreach.
-The clinicians using the tool know what data elements are being pulled in to support the machine’s predictions, and the feedback loop incorporates human review, removing any potential for machine error while honing the model.
+One of the most integral elements of this model is its built-in transparency.
+The clinicians using the tool know what data elements are being pulled in to support predictions.
+The feedback loop incorporates clinician review, with additional data and labels generated to train future models.

 * Centers for Disease Control and Prevention